-A couple different ways to do this would be to utilize double row angular contact bearings that could offer some economic benefits, or you could match up a number of single row bearings.
+A couple of different ways to do this would be to utilize double row angular contact bearings that could offer some economic benefits, or you could match up a number of single-row bearings.

 Using multiple single row angular contact ball bearings offers greater performance and design flexibility in many instances.
 It is all based on your discretion and what works best in your situation.